AemPi/Linux_Configs/README.md

 ```

 After cloning the Repo cd into the ~.config/conf-lnx directory and execute the 'create_ConfigLinks.sh' Script to link all files to the right Place.
+The Script is created for Arch Based Distros with the pacman Packetmanager!

 ## NeoVim